Substrate, temperature and magnetic field dependence of electric polarisation in mixed-stacking tetralayer graphenes

-The effect of a perpendicular magnetic field $\mathbf{B}=B\mathbf{u}_z$ can be included using the Luttinger substitution \cite{luttinger_quantum_1956}, where we choose the Landau gauge for vector potential.
+The effect of an out-of-plane magnetic field $B$ can be included using the Luttinger substitution \cite{luttinger_quantum_1956}, where we choose the Landau gauge for vector potential.
 Then, for both valleys, $K_{\pm}$, we express all valley momentum terms in Hamiltonians 1-4 using raising ($\hat{a}^\dagger$) and descending ($\hat{a}$) operators of the quantum harmonic oscillator, as

 where $l_B=\sqrt{\hbar/eB}$ is magnetic length.
-To compute the Landau levels, we use the basis $\{\vert n \rangle_j^\mathrm{A},\vert n \rangle_j^\mathrm{B}\}$, where $\ket{n}$ is the eigenstate of order $n$ of the harmonic oscillator \cite{Frank_Handbook_2010}, such that $\hat{a}^{\dag}\ket{n}=\sqrt{n+1}\ket{n+1}$ and $\hat{a}\ket{n}=\sqrt{n}\ket{n-1}$.
+To compute the Landau levels, we use the basis $\{\vert n \rangle_{\cal{l}}^\mathrm{A},\vert n \rangle_{\cal{l}}^\mathrm{B}\}$, where $\ket{n}$ is the eigenstate of order $n$ of the harmonic oscillator \cite{Frank_Handbook_2010}, such that $\hat{a}^{\dag}\ket{n}=\sqrt{n+1}\ket{n+1}$ and $\hat{a}\ket{n}=\sqrt{n}\ket{n-1}$.
 We truncate the series at a level $N_c$ large enough to ensure spectral convergence.
 As noted in Ref. \cite{zhang_magnetoelectric_2011}, the maximum value of $N_c$ also depends on the sublattice and layer index, to avoid artificially generated zero-energy Landau levels.
-Then, in the presence of magnetic field, where the combination of time inversion symmetry breaking with inversion symmery breaking by lattice structure and substrate leads to lifted valley degeneracy, we use the following expression for on-layer densities expressed in terms of wave functions $\psi_{\beta,\xi}^{\lambda,i}$ of each LL, $\beta$.
+Then, in the presence of magnetic field, where the combination of time inversion symmetry breaking with inversion symmery breaking by lattice structure and substrate leads to lifted valley degeneracy, we use the following expression for on-layer densities expressed in terms of wave functions $\psi_{\beta,\xi}^{\lambda,{\cal{l}}}$ of each LL, $\beta$,